10 tips for undergraduate students

 We've collected some great advice and tips for undergraduate students.

-As a student and member of the Danish Association of Masters and PhDs, you have access to free classes in Excel, R, Stata, InDesign, and Danish punctuation, to strengthen your skills during and after your studies.
+DM is a union for Masters and PhDs.
+As a student and member of DM you have access to free classes in Excel, R, Stata, InDesign, and Danish punctuation, to strengthen your skills during and after your studies.
 You also have unrestricted access to advice on career opportunities and feedback on your CV and applications.
 We can help you with the terms of your employment, check over your contracts, and negotiate your pay.

 Membership in DM is free for the first year, and costs just 20 DKK per month up to one year from the time you complete your education.

 2. Sign up with an unemployment insurance fund

 In Denmark, in order to secure yourself against unemployment, you have to purchase your own insurance through a private unemployment insurance fund.
 Idle workers receive unemployment benefits (dagpenge) from the unemployment insurance fund (a-kasse) along with counselling to help them find a job.